Mentoring is defined as the concept of an individual sharing their knowledge, skills, and experience to help another to develop and grow.

 - He endured the cross Hebrew 12:2

-It was courage that made Jesus endured all he suffered.
+It was courage that made Jesus endure all he suffered.

-Are you experiencing discouragement, disappointment, embarrassment, betrayal, pains, suffering, loss, bitterness, agony, and all forms of life challenges?
+Are you experiencing discouragement, disappointment, embarrassment, betrayal, pain, suffering, loss, bitterness, agony, and all forms of life challenges?

 Do not lose your courage!
 Hebrews 10:35-37 says